-The Town of Brookline and the Cities of Framingham and Waltham will advance several projects to rehabilitate housing authority units in FY24.
+The Towns of Belmont, Brookline and the Cities of Framingham and Waltham will advance several projects to rehabilitate housing authority units in FY24.
 HOME funds will be used to rehabilitate six rental units at the Brookline Housing Authority's 154-156 Boylston Street Apartments.
 Accessibility improvements at the Waltham Housing Authority's Beaverbrook Apartments, a 60-unit elderly development including 27 HOME-assisted units, are expected to be complete in FY24.
 Framingham is partnering with its local Housing Authority to rehabilitate and redevelop Carlson Crossing, a phased project that will rehabilitate 125 units and produce 7 units, including a total of ten HOME units.
+Belmont will commit prior year HOME funds to the pre-development analysis for Sherman Gardens, a housing authority property.
 Additionally, as mentioned above, the HOME-funded comprehensive rehabilitation of 2Life Communities' Coleman House in Newton will preserve 146 units of affordable senior housing.

-Production of Affordable Units
+• Production of Affordable Units